L-Steinmacher/expo-bingo/README.md

 - [] Clean up index marks on cards and console logs
 - [] Fix scuffed Login re-routing OR prompt user to create username once they launch the app
 - [] Deploy to either the Android and IOS strore or figure out the sideloading on user devices (prefer side loading so we don't have to worry about the store)
+- [] Add Santa Hat Pixel art to the logo! 🎅
 - [] Profit 🤑💰